 Usually, I start with a premise.
 One of those what-if's that writers hold on to like a stubborn Labrador.
 I'll shake it around, see if it's any fun.

 But, sometimes, I start with a title.
 The title may have the hints of a premise in it, but barely so.
-It's a rough starting point, but because I'm an idiot crazy stubborn, I may latch onto that title, determined to write a story with it, dammit.
+It's a rough starting point, but because I'm

-Private Eyes and Ears (Crime and Suspense) and Missing but not Missed (BackAlley Webzine) and Mighty Maids Mystery (Yellow Mama.)
+Sometimes it works-- such as the previously published stories Sex Act (previously at MuzzleFlash,) Private Eyes and Ears (Crime and Suspense) and Missing but not Missed (BackAlley Webzine) and Mighty Maids Mystery (Yellow Mama.)

 Sometimes, these story titles nag at me, progressing from "Oh, neat!" to something that should be printed off just so it can be burned.
 Right now, I have a couple titles that are just a pain in my stubborn side.
-Included on the list are: Bosom Buddies, Man of the Month, and
+Included on the list are: Bosom Buddies, Man of the Month, and Hit Woman.
+I think I finally got Hit Woman moving onto the completed list, but it's been a long time coming.

 Of course, the irony is that more often than not, the title is the last thing I come up with.
 I can usually gauge if the story is "done" by whether or not I'm happy with the title.
 This is actually the problem with the aforementioned story "Hit Woman."
 I like the story, but I'm not sure that Hit Woman is an appropriate title anymore.
 Unfortunate since I do like the title.